xcore/sc_u_series_support/app_adc_demo_u/doc_quickstart/quickstart.rst

    #.
 Open xTIMEcomposer and open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
 Locate the ``xCORE-USB ADC Example`` item in the xSOFTip pane on the bottom left
-      of the window and drag it into the Project Explorer window in the xTIMEcomposer.
+      of the window and drag it into the Project Explorer in the xTIMEcomposer.
       This will also cause the modules on which this application depends (in this case, module_xassert, module_logging) to be imported as well.
    #.
-Click on the ``app_adc_demo_u`` item in the Explorer pane then click on the
+Click on the ``app_adc_demo_u`` item in the Project Explorer then click on the
       build icon (hammer) in xTIMEcomposer.
-Check the console window to verify that the application has built successfully.
+Check the Console window to verify that the application has built successfully.

 Note that the Developer Column in the xTIMEcomposer on the right hand side of your screen provides information on the xSOFTip components you are using.
 Select the module_xud component in the Project Explorer, and you will see its description together with API documentation.
-Having done this, click the `back` icon until you return to this quickstart guide within the Developer Column.
+Having done this, click the `back` icon until you return to this quick start guide within the Developer Column.

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorial (See Help->Tutorials in xTIMEcomposer).